xtarlit/wg-killswitch-nft/README.md

 PostDown = /path/to/wg-killswitch-nft.sh down %i
 ```
 - The %i is important, that's how the script knows what our interface is called.

-"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

 # BSD 3-Clause License